Sending & receiving international payments

 Receive money from overseas

-You can receive money into either an everyday account or a foreign currency account from another bank electronically.
+You can receive money from overseas into an everyday account, or a foreign currency account.
+The money is sent as an international payment from an overseas bank.

 The person sending you the money will need specific information to complete the payment including: